If you and your partner are fighting more than ever, you might be wondering: Is...

 I help couples rebuild connection, improve communication, and navigate the complex dynamics that can create distance in relationships.
 Using evidence-based approaches, such as Emotionally Focused Therapy, I guide partners through understanding their attachment patterns and breaking negative cycles that keep them stuck.

-Beyond being a therapist, I live in Brooklyn with my husband and our dog, Bernie.
-When I’m not in session, you can find me writing and producing music.
+I live in Brooklyn with my husband and our dog, Bernie.
+When I’m not in session, I write and produce music.

 More About Me